saifaustcse/git-workflow-and-commands/README.md

 5. ### Code update local in branch

-       # Submit the code from the Index to the Repository.
+       # Submit the code from the staging to the Repository with a message
        $ git commit -m [message]

-       # Submit the specified file from the Index to the Repository.
+       # Submit the specified file from the staging to the Repository.
        $ git commit [file1] [file2] ... -m [message]

-       # Submit the changes in the Workspace since the last commit, to the Repository directly.
+       # Submit the changes from the Workspace since the last commit, to the Repository directly.
        $ git commit -a

+       # Ads all tracked files to the staging area and commits them in one step..
+       $ git commit -am ‘commit message’

        # Display all diff information when submitting.
        $ git commit -v

        # Redo the last commit.
        $ git reset HEAD~1

-       # Use a new commit to take the place of the last commit.
-       # If the code doesn't have any new changes, it will be used to rewrite the commit information of the last commit.
-       $ git commit --amend -m [message]

-       # Redo the last commit, including the new changes to the specified file.
-       $ git commit --amend [file1] [file2] ...

 6. ### Local branch synchronization from remote